Shunned NYC Restaurateur Ken Friedman Quietly Worked to Bring LA Hotspot Horses to Life

 The pair ignited controversy earlier this year by partnering on a forthcoming New York City restaurant with another restaurateur accused of misconduct during the height of the #MeToo movement: Ex-Estela restaurateur Thomas Carter, who stepped away from his restaurants in 2018 after more than 30 employees came forward to allege that he had created a “culture of fear” and subjected them to a barrage of sexualized and otherwise inappropriate comments.
 Of Carter’s hiring, Johnson told Eater NY that she “turned to him because she needed someone with expertise in running restaurants.”

 Meanwhile, Horses remains one of LA’s busiest and most popular restaurants.
-Despite being less than a year old, it has been lauded nationally and called “a new modern L.A. institution” by Los Angeles Times critic Bill Addison.
+Despite being less than a year old, it has been lauded nationally, has lived on Eater LA’s own essential restaurants list, and been called “a new modern L.A. institution” by the Los Angeles Times.

-Note: Update: August 25, 2022, 11:13 a.m.: This story has been updated to further acknowledge Eater LA’s previous coverage of Horses.